barbazul/1kfa/mod_guide_gm.md

 of the rules.
 As the game progresses, their characters will open up new ways to be more competent and have a stronger impact on the game world.

+This is often a time to open up the Player's Guide and look at one particular section.
+Give the players all the details of one small section and answer questions.

 Examples:

  * Gaining new moves